Uniform polynomial bounds on torsion from rational geometric isogeny classes: Background and Prior Results

 For an integer $n\in\Z^+$, we have two distinguished subgroups of $\GL_2(\Z/n\Z)$: the first is the \textit{Borel subgroup of $\GL_2(\Z/n\Z)$,} which is the subgroup of upper-triangular matrices, and is denoted $B_0(n)$.
 We also have the distinguished subgroup

 These subgroups correspond to the \textit{modular curves} $X_0(n)$ and $X_1(n)$, respectively, which can be regarded as algebraic curves over $\Q$.
-At times, we consider \emph{closed points} on these curves, which are $G_\Q$-orbits of points over $\overline{\Q}$.
+We will often consider \emph{closed points} on these curves, which correspond to $G_\Q$-orbits of points over $\overline{\Q}$.
 For a closed point $x$, we use $\Q(x)$ to denote its residue field, and $[\Q(x):\Q]$ is called the \emph{degree} of $x$.